A special message from Mii amo General Manager, Jim Root

 That night my dad passed away and I am forever grateful he connected with Jimmy and I on that walk.
 He’s been with us ever since.

-If hindsight is 20/20, I can’t help but wonder what this year of 2020 offers?
-After 21 years as a dad and still my Father’s son, I hold these memories of 1999 especially close forever.
+After 22 years as a dad and still my Father’s son, I hold these memories of 1999 especially close forever.
 Along with everything else that has transpired; all the good, the bad and the indifferent in one way or another, they all go in the mix and we go from there.

 Jimmy is embarking on the next leg of his Journey, as am I and we both have my dad as an unending influence.
 I am so proud to be dad for both Jimmy and Chis and equally proud to be Tom Root’s son.